Optimal Local Simulations of a Quantum Singlet

 A similar picture emerges in the two-lawn setup.
-Because now the grasshopper endeavors to jump from one lawn $L_1$ onto the complement of the other lawn $\overline{L}_2$, the cogwheel-shaped optimal lawns, while having the same shape and number of cogs, are typically offset by half the distance between cogs, and the optimal cog number is the odd integer nearest to $\pi/\theta$.
-Hence for the same jump angle, the first mode of the two-lawn setup will have lawns with roughly half the number of cogs compared to the one-lawn setup (the restriction that the number of cogs for each lawn must be odd due to the antipodal condition remains in effect).
-Higher modes are also observed in the two-lawn setup, with cog numbers approximated by $2\pi/\theta$, $3\pi/\theta$, and so on.
-For even numbered modes, the lawns are not offset but exactly complementary, so that the configurations are identical to the ones in the one-lawn setup.
-Properties of higher modes in both the one- and two-lawn setups are discussed in more detail in the companion paper~\cite{llamas2024sphericallongpaper}.
+Here the grasshopper endeavors to jump from one lawn $L_1$ onto the complement of the other, $\overline{L}_2$, so the cogwheel-shaped optimal lawns, while having the same shape and cog number, are typically offset by half the cog spacing, and the optimal cog number is the odd integer nearest to $\pi/\theta$.
+Hence for the same jump angle, the first mode of the two-lawn setup has roughly half as many cogs as the first one-lawn mode (the antipodal restriction that the cog number for each lawn must be odd remains in effect).
+Higher modes are also observed in the two-lawn setup, with cog numbers approximated by $2\pi/\theta$, $3\pi/\theta,\ldots$ For even-numbered modes, the lawns are not offset but exactly complementary, so that the configurations are identical to the ones in the one-lawn setup.
+Higher modes in both setups are discussed in more detail in the companion paper~\cite{llamas2024sphericallongpaper}.

-It was shown in~\cite{chistikov2020globehopping} that the hemisphere is an optimum of the one-lawn version of the grasshopper problem if and only if the jump angle $\theta=\theta_q\equiv\pi/q$, for integer $q>1$.
+It was shown in~\cite{chistikov2020globehopping} that the hemisphere is an optimum of the one-lawn version of the grasshopper problem if and only if the jump angle is $\theta=\theta_q\equiv\pi/q$, for integer $q>1$.
 Indeed numerical results confirm that for angles $\theta_q$ the hemisphere is at least near-optimal.
 However, numerical searches for an optimal configuration also produce at least one cogwheel configuration, significantly different from the hemisphere, with essentially the same probability.
 In other words, the maximum appears to be near-degenerate for these jumps, see Fig.~\ref{fig:cog-hemisphere}.

 For two independent lawns, it was shown in~\cite{kent2014bloch} that the hemisphere is optimal for angles of the form $\theta_q$ when $q$ is even, and in~\cite{chistikov2020globehopping} that it is not optimal for any other angles.
 Intuitively, we can offset the two lawns, such that the smallest optimal number of cogs is approximated by $\pi/\theta$, rather than by $2\pi/\theta$ as in the one-lawn setup.
 For $\theta=\theta_q$, this translates to approximately $q$ and $2q$ cogs for the two-lawn and one-lawn setups, respectively.
 When this number is even, the actual number of cogs must be rounded to the nearest odd integer, which is the ``worst case scenario" in terms of the extent of rounding required.
 In these cases the cogwheel solutions fail to outperform the hemispherical solutions.
 In the one-lawn setup this happens for every integer $q$, as $2q$ is always even.
 In the two-lawn setup on the other hand, for odd values of $q$ no rounding is required as $\pi/\theta_q$ is an odd integer.
 Thus the cogwheel solution has a higher success probability than the hemispherical one in these cases.